Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique

-Further, and even more compellingly, without augmentation by the wedgebox and HT techniques, applying an MST analysis to a quite limited data set is tantamount to wild speculation as to what SUSY channels are actually present and the results of such an analysis must be viewed most cautiously.
+Further, and even more compellingly, without augmentation by the wedgebox technique\footnote{And/or some other methodology yielding comparable information.
+The wedgebox technique does offer easily interpretable results, and the di-particle invariant mass distributions the technique relies upon have events which cluster near the endpoints, {\it i.e.}, they have triangular distributions, which aid in obtaining clear results.
+Here it is perhaps worth noting that other invariant mass combinations or functions proposed which seem in theory to differentiate among event types are effectively of little use if the key region of the distribution is not adequately populated.
+The authors are unaware of other proposed equivalent techniques specifically designed for ascertaining which MSSM production and decay modes are represented in an experimental data set culled by excluded SM event types.}, applying an MST analysis to a quite limited data set is tantamount to wild speculation as to what SUSY channels are actually present and the results of such an analysis must be viewed most cautiously.

+Scanning over the CM $p_T$ in a $\pm 10\, \hbox{GeV}$-window can also enhance the data analysis.
+Assumptions that the partonic CM has no transverse momentum (as implied by equations (\ref{con2}) and (\ref{eqn:gunpt}) ) are basically incorrect; while in the N-MST method this does not seem to matter, the C-MST method is much more sensitive to this parameter.
+An `averaging' over $p_T$ improves the result, but perhaps a more detailed analysis should eventually be performed as the latest set of structure functions and other knowledge of QCD becomes available.